beijaflor-io/haskell-libui/README.md

 only use the `Graphics.LibUI.FFI` part of the library and are what you want to look.at first.

+### markd - A simple GUI for Pandoc using a webview
 `apps/markd` is an example application (currently only working on OSX), which previews how a file is rendered by `pandoc`.